Teaching Magnetism with Bivectors: Introduction

-Just as traditional vector instruction in magnetism often builds on prior experience using cross products in the analysis of rotational motion, teaching magnetism with bivectors follows most naturally when students have previously studied rotations in that language.
+Just as traditional instruction in magnetism often builds on prior experience using cross products to analyze rotational motion, teaching magnetism with bivectors follows naturally when students have previously studied rotations in that language.
 The author and a student discussed how to teach rotational physics using bivectors in previous work.\cite{Jensen:2022rot} (The present article can stand alone, but readers may prefer to first familiarize themselves with bivectors in that simpler context.)
-One key conclusion for both rotational physics and magnetism is that even instructors who choose to retain the traditional focus on vector descriptions may benefit from incorporating some elements of the bivector picture.
+One encouraging message emerges in both contexts: instructors who prefer to emphasize the traditional vector descriptions may still benefit from incorporating some elements of bivectors.

-Most physicists have never studied bivectors, and it may at first seem unwise to present students with these unfamiliar new geometrical and mathematical ideas.
-But to new learners, cross products are just as unfamiliar and the math is just as daunting.
-Even after instruction, Deprez et al.\ found that two thirds of second semester physics students score below 50\% on tests of cross products in electromagnetism (or as pure math).\cite{Deprez:2019} Students' conceptual understanding is fragile enough that in a study by Kustusch, awkward arm positions for the right-hand rule significantly reduced their accuracy and they struggled with cross products of vectors that pointed out of the page.\cite{Kustusch:2016} (This source includes an excellent review of literature on student difficulties with right-hand rules.)
+Even though bivectors are rarely discussed in the traditional curriculum, they have broad applicability: any equation involving cross products or curls can be rewritten in bivector language.
+Most physicists have never studied bivectors, and it may at first seem unwise to present these unfamiliar ideas to students.
+But to new learners, cross products and their mathematics are just as unfamiliar and daunting: research shows significant struggles even after instruction.\footnote{Some of this is summarized in our previous paper,\cite{Jensen:2022rot} and Kustusch gives an excellent review of this literature.\cite{Kustusch:2016})}

 Meanwhile, describing the magnetic field in the same vector language as the electric field has its own costs.
-Guisasola et al.\ found that students very often analyze magnetic field problems using an ``electrical'' model as if north and south poles act like positive and negative charges. \cite{Guisasola:2004diff} Similar electric-like mental models of magnetism were reported by Maloney et al.\cite{Maloney:2001em} and by Scaife and Heckler,\cite{Scaife:2010dir} the latter of whom also found that after studying magnetism, many students became confused about electric fields as well.\cite{Scaife:2011int} A clear geometrical distinction between the descriptions of electric and magnetic fields can make these confusions less likely.
+Students very often analyze magnetic field problems using electric-like mental models (e.g.\ treating north/south poles like positive/negative charges).\cite{Guisasola:2004diff,Maloney:2001em,Scaife:2010dir} Furthermore, after studying magnetism, many students became confused about electric fields as well.\cite{Scaife:2011int} A clear geometrical distinction between the descriptions of electric and magnetic fields can make these confusions less likely.